Overview

 squeue -u $USER

-Once finished, your differential expression results will be in the diff_exp_results folder.
+Once finished, your differential expression results will be in $HOME/differential/results

 Quick Reminders